-Improving Urban Heat Island Predictions Based on Support Vector Regression and Multi-Sensor Remote Sensing: A Case Study in Malang City
+Improving Urban Heat Island Predictions Using Support Vector Regression and Multi-Sensor Remote Sensing: A Case Study in Malang

 urban heat island, Land Surface Temperature, Deep Learning, Prediction, Machine LearningAbstract